globant-ui/html5bootcamp/README.md

 4. Update the movie listing to allow the user delete movies.

+5. Update the application to use Redux

-5. Update the application to use ReactRouter and Flux.
+6. Update the application to use ReactRouter

 **Tips**
 - First, try to think which should be your app structure (in terms of components).